Perspectives: Social Commerce – Edition 4

 The market has reached an inflection point driven by the overall maturing of the E-Commerce market, social media penetration and GDP per capita.

-Building localised critical mass (e.g., by town / city) will be key in achieving economies of scale necessary to address 2nd, 3rd tier, and rural markets which represent >80% of the Indonesian population1.
+Building localised critical mass (e.g., by town/city) will be key in achieving economies of scale necessary to address 2nd, 3rd tier, and rural markets representing>80% of the Indonesian population1.

 iii) Navigate Local Nuances

-Relevant operational expertise in FMCG along with strong supply chain know-how are key to developing a winning model in the market.
+Relevant operational expertise in FMCG and strong supply chain know-how are key to developing a winning model in the market.

-Deep on-the-ground operating capabilities allow hyper-localisation necessary to cater to local nuances.
+Deep, on-the-ground operating capabilities allow hyper-localisation, which is necessary to cater to local nuances.

 iv) Supply Chain Optimization